 The PERM process allows an H-1B visa holder to get extensions beyond the initial 6-year limit if the PERM was filed at least 1 year prior to the maximum 6 year time limit being reached.

 College or university professors who teach in post-secondary institutions, qualify for a different type of PERM process called Special Handling PERM.

-The PERM process is very complicated and its regulations are tightly enforced.
-If you are interested in applying for PERM for yourself or for your employee, call our office today to speak to an experienced employment immigration attorney.
-We’ll determine your best strategy to get you positive results and show you how we avoid common issues that can lead to delays and denials.
+The PERM process is very complicated and its regulations tightly enforced.
+If you are interested in applying for PERM for yourself or for your employee, call our office today to speak with an experienced employment immigration attorney.
+We’ll determine the best strategy to get you positive results and guide you through common issues that can lead to delays and denials.